David Weigel: Return to the Post

 After only nine months at Bloomberg Politics, Weigel returned to The Washington Post on July 20, 2015.
 His beat was to cover grassroots movements as part of the Post's presidential coverage.
+He began authoring the newsletter The Trailer in 2018, which focused on electoral campaigns.

 On December 8, 2017, Weigel tweeted a photo of the crowd at President Donald Trump's rally at the Pensacola Bay Center in Florida that showed many empty seats.
 He quickly deleted the tweet after it was pointed out that the photo was taken before the venue filled up.
 Trump addressed the incident the next day on his Twitter account and demanded that Weigel be fired.
 Weigel replied and apologized, writing "Was confused by the image of you walking in the bottom right corner."

-In June 2022, the Post suspended Weigel without salary for a month after he retweeted a sexist joke which characterized all women as being bisexual or bipolar.
+In June 2022, the Post suspended Weigel without salary for a month after he retweeted an allegedly sexist joke which characterized all women as either bisexual or bipolar.
 Weigel, who later removed the retweet and apologized, was publicly criticized by colleague Felicia Sonmez.

-In September 2022, Weigel left the Washington Post for Semafor.

 Semafor

-Since September 2022, Weigel has worked for Semafor.
+In September 2022, Weigel left the Washington Post and was hired by news startup Semafor, which launched the following month.
+He writes the Americana newsletter, which focuses on national politics.